Updated: Feb. 17, 2021

 Winter is here.

-Winter Storm Grayson slammed much of the East Coast this week with more than a foot of snow in some locales, record-breaking frigid temperatures made worse by wind gusts as strong as 70 mph.
-Meanwhile, much of the country is frigid as well, including parts of Florida, which experienced a rare snowfall.
+The polar vortex has slammed much of the United States this week with more than a foot of snow in some locales, record-breaking frigid temperatures made worse by strong wind gusts.

 The frigid weather certainly makes the already difficult task of shoeing horses all the more so.
 The cold not only makes it uncomfortable to work, it leaves tools gelid and hooves hard.